SplatReasoner: Enhancing Embodied Reasoning and Grounding by Novel View Synthesis: Introduction

 \section{Introduction}

-Developing embodied agents that can interpret natural-language instructions and operate intelligently within 3D environments has been a long-standing goal in computer vision and robotics.
-Embodied exploration and reasoning in 3D scenes require the ability to jointly understand both the semantic content of the queries and the geometric structure of their surroundings.

-Recent advancements have seen the development of Vision-Language Models (VLMs)~\cite{hurst2024gpt, liu2024llavaimproved}, which typically integrate a powerful visual encoder with a Large Language Model (LLM).
-These VLMs have demonstrated remarkable emergent reasoning capabilities and vision-language understanding.
-As these models have proved their proficiency in interpreting static scenes, the research focus naturally shifted towards applying their reasoning abilities to more dynamic and embodied tasks.
-A central challenge in this transition has been equipping VLMs with an understanding of 3D space and a memory of their observations over time.
+Building embodied agents capable of understanding 3D environments~\cite{lei2025gaussnav} and executing natural-language instructions~\cite{chen2020scanrefer, zhang2023multi3drefer} remains a foundational goal in computer vision and robotics.
+Recently, Vision-Language Models (VLMs)~\cite{hurst2024gpt4o, liu2024llavaimproved,bai2025qwen3,regiongpt,spatialrgpt} have demonstrated advanced reasoning and grounding capability for semantic understanding.
+As these models have proven effective at interpreting image and video data, research has naturally pivoted toward applying their capabilities to embodied tasks in 3D scenes.
+However, bridging this gap is a critical challenge, as it requires equipping 2D-native VLMs with a cohesive memory of past observations and a robust, structural understanding of 3D space.

-Previous works~\cite{3d-mem,gu2024conceptgraphs,das2018embodied,majumdar2024openeqa,cangea2019videonavqa} demonstrate that VLMs can perform complex reasoning across multi-view images when provided with structured memory built from RGB-D observations.
-While these approaches make significant progress toward memory-based embodied reasoning, they typically operate on pre-captured image sequences and object-level abstractions, which naturally constrain the exploration in 3D environments.
-As a result, they are not designed to synthesize novel-view observations beyond the recorded viewpoints, limiting their capability to support fine-grained spatial reasoning.
-To this end, despite their strong reasoning capabilities, 3D-Mem~\cite{3d-mem} remains inadequate for tasks that demand accurate exploration from the 3D primitives.
+Previous approaches~\cite{3d-mem,gu2024conceptgraphs, das2018embodied, majumdar2024openeqa, cangea2019videonavqa, regiongpt,spatialrgpt} demonstrate that VLMs can perform complex reasoning and grounding across multi-view images when provided with structured memory built from RGB-D observations.
+While these approaches make notable progress toward memory-based embodied reasoning, they typically operate on a set of pre-captured image sequences as a structured memory and object-level abstractions, which naturally constrain the investigation of 3D environments into a fixed set of 2D views.
+Relying on a fixed set of pre-recorded images inherently restricts a VLM's reasoning and grounding capabilities.
+Consequently, these models often struggle with sub-optimal view compositions, such as occlusions, small objects, and truncations at image boundaries.
+While the state-of-the-art methods, including recent 3D-Mem~\cite{3d-mem}, demonstrated strong reasoning capabilities, they particularly faces challenges in these cases by design.